-Year Decem
+Year E Decemb

-2021 2020
+2020 2019

-(in thousands)
+(in thou sands)

 Direct external expenses:

-Clinical programs \$ 20,830 \$ 14,229
+Clinical programs \$14,229 \$4,826

-Pre-clinical activities 562 532
+Pre-clinical activities 532 394

 Other research and development expenses:

-Payroll and other including stock-based compensation 2,426 3,215
+Payroll and other including stock-based compensation 3,215 2,247

-\$ 23,818 \$ 17,976
+\$17,976 \$7,467

-Clinical programs expenses increased in the year ended December 31, 2021 over the year ended December 31, 2020 primarily due to costs related to our the NAVIGATE clinical trial activities and preparations and some preclinical activities incurred in support of the planned clinical program such as development and reproductive toxicity studies, clinical supplies and other supportive activities.
+Clinical programs expenses increased in the year ended December 31, 2020 over the year ended December 31, 2019 primarily due to costs related to our the NAVIGATE clinical trial activities and preparations and some preclinical activities incurred in support of the planned clinical program such as development and reproductive toxicity studies, clinical supplies and other supportive activities.
+Other research and development expense increased in the year ended December 31, 2020 over the year ended December 31, 2019 primarily due to hiring our Chief Medical Officer in March 2020 and an increase in non-cash stock-based compensation expense.